Arsenal21/stripe-payments/stripe-payments/readme.txt

 == Changelog ==

 = WIP 1.9.8 =
+- Fixed blank payment results page was displayed under some circumstances if customized [accept_stripe_payment_checkout] shortcode was used.
 - Plugin tries to use small product thumbnail for Stripe pop-up if available.
-This removes noticeable pop-up window lag when big image is being used.
+This removes noticeable pop-up window lag when large image is being used.

 = 1.9.7 =
 - Fixed improper tax value calculation under some circumstances.